-- Permitted signage types must comply with the Halton Hills Sign By-Law. - Signage along Highway 401 must comply with MTO standards. - Free standing signs and site signs should generally be limited to a single free standing monument sign with graphic consistency. - For free standing and site signs, where the principal frontage of a site exceeds 100 metres, one additional site sign should be permitted for every additional 80 metres of frontage in excess of 100 metres. - Front lit signage, back lit individual block letter signs and/or logo signage is required, particularly those that face the public street or are parallel to a pedestrian walkway. - Electronic messages on digital signage with visible effects during the message transition, including fading, flashing, or motion are discouraged for safety reasons.
+- a.
+Permitted signage types must comply with the Halton Hills Sign By-Law. - b.
+Signage along 400-series highways must comply with MTO standards. - c.
+Free standing signs and site signs should generally be limited to a single free standing monument sign with graphic consistency. - d.
+For free standing and site signs, where the principal frontage of a site exceeds 100 metres, one additional site sign should be permitted for every additional 80 metres of frontage in excess of 100 metres. - e.
+Front lit signage, back lit individual block letter signs and/or logo signage is required, particularly those that face the public street or are parallel to a pedestrian walkway. - f.
+Electronic messages on digital signage with visible effects during the message transition, including fading, flashing, or motion are discouraged for safety reasons.

+g.
 To reduce the impacts of light pollution, the illumination of signage is discouraged during off-peak hours.

+h.
 As part of a broader gateway design strategy, a signage feature may be erected to identify Gateway Areas as entry points to the Town of Halton Hills.
-The feature should be wellintegrated into a broader gateway feature, including landscaping, seating and/or public art, and be of a scale that is visible from Trafalgar Road, Winston Churchill Boulevard, James Snow Parkway, or Steeles Avenue.
+The feature should be well-integrated into a broader gateway feature, including landscaping, seating and/ or public art, and be of a scale that is visible from Trafalgar Road, Winston Churchill Boulevard, James Snow Parkway, or Steeles Avenue.